bitmovin/streams-android-sdk/README.md

 | modifier  | Modifier      | The modifier to be applied to the Stream component.                                                                          |

-> *__Note:__ The parameters only have effect when the component is first loaded.
+> *__Note:__ The parameters only have effect on composition (first load).
 Changing the properties after the component is created will not have any effect.
-If you want to change the properties on the fly, we recommend using the `key` compose keyword on the top of your component to get controls over the loading.
-However, it will force everything to be reloaded (a lot quicker because of the cache).*
+If you want to change the properties on the fly, we recommend encapsulating the BitmovinStream in the `key` compose keyword to get controls over the loading.
+However, it will force everything to be reloaded (a lot quicker thanks to the built-in cache).

 ## Configurations classes